 One of the worst times in a new mom’s life is when her child is sick!
-For new mom’s it’s possibly 10 times worse.
-Our six month old recently came down with her first cold and I may or may not have cried every night.
-In hindsight it was probably worse on me than her.
-In this post you will find the 6 essential products I used (in moderation) to combat my baby’s first cold.
+For a new mom, it’s possibly 10 times worse.
+Our six month old recently came down with her first cold, and I may or may not have cried every night.
+In hindsight, it was probably worse on me than her.
+In this post, you will find the 6 essential products I used (in moderation) to combat my baby’s first cold.
 I am not a doctor and recommend that you talk to your baby’s pediatrician before administering cold medicine.

-My husband and I strive to only give our daughter natural and/or organic products.
+My husband and I strive only to give our daughter natural and/or organic baby cold treatments.
 We even attempted to let this cold “run its course.”
-Your baby’s first cold can be really scary.
+Your baby’s first cold can be terrifying.
 The most important advice I would give a new mom during this time is to keep cool.
-More often than not, your little angel will be fine in a couple weeks.
+More often than not, your little angel will be fine in a couple of days.
 These 6 essential products will help combat your baby’s first cold.

 coughing, especially at night

 difficulty nursing or taking a bottle due to nasal congestion